InsightSoftwareConsortium/ITKSphinxExamples/src/Bridge/VtkGlue/ConvertAnRGBitkImageTovtkImageData/Documentation.rst

-Convert an RGB itk::Image To vtkImageData
+Convert an RGB itk::Image to vtkImageData
 =========================================

 .. index::